Gaia-Movement Living Earth's 'Recycling' Program, Debunked!

 CharityWatch has been keeping an eye on Gaia-Movement Living Earth (GAIA), a charity known for its ubiquitous clothing collection boxes, for many years.
 GAIA consistently reports low overhead and high program spending in its annual financial documents, but a closer analysis by CharityWatch reveals a different picture of how efficiently GAIA is operating.

-GAIA reports spending nearly 88% of its expenses on programs in 2014.
-CharityWatch's analysis of GAIA’s 2014 tax form shows the charity spending only 2% of its expenses on programs.
+GAIA reports spending over 86% of its expenses on programs in 2016.
+CharityWatch's analysis of GAIA’s 2016 tax form, however, shows the charity spending none, or 0%, of its expenses on programs.

 Why the difference?

-In short, GAIA considers the costs associated with collecting and processing donated clothing, cardboard, electronics, and other goods to be a recycling and environmental protection program expense in support of its mission "to educate [the] public about [the] plight of [the] environment while working to protect it through reuse & recycle of clothes & shoes…” In 2014 GAIA spent over $3.3 million to collect and process these non-cash donations, and reported these costs as Program expenses.
-CharityWatch disagrees with GAIA’s reporting and reallocates these expenses to Fundraising.
+In short, GAIA considers the costs associated with collecting and processing donated clothing, shoes, and other goods to be recycling and environmental protection program expenses in support of its mission: "To educate the general public about the plight of the environment while taking action to protect it" through "reuse and recycle [of] clothes and shoes, keeping them out of landfills…” In 2016, GAIA spent about $1.9 million to collect and process these non-cash donations of clothes and other items and reported these costs as Program expenses.
+CharityWatch disagrees with GAIA’s reporting and reallocates these costs to Fundraising expenses.
 Here's why: